AshtonKem/AshtonKem.github.io/source/_posts/2013-10-30-the-best-of-lisp.markdown

 ---

 Edit: Dan Benjamin himself informed me that I missed the sarcasm boat here.
-I'm leaving the relevant bits.
+I'm leaving the relevant bits, and cutting out the now irrelevant criticism.

 I'm slowly working my way through the [Back to Work](http://5by5.tv/b2w) podcast.
 I'm way behind, so please excuse that this post references an